ischlag/ischlag.github.io/_posts/2016-06-04-how-to-use-tensorboard.markdown

 ![The graph visualization I got for the current example](/images/graph_example.png){: .center-image }

 ### Log Dynamic Values
 So far all our changes are only modifying how our graph looks in tensorboard.
-In this second part we are now going to add summaries in order to log specific variables like the training error of our model.
+In this second part, we are now going to add summaries to log specific variables like the training error of our model.
 To log specific scalar values we need to create operations which we can then execute in our session.
-Such an operation can be created with the00 scalar_summary() function.
+Such an operation can be created with the scalar_summary() function.
 You can find other summary operators [here](https://www.tensorflow.org/versions/r0.8/api_docs/python/train.html#summary-operations).

 ```python
 # create a summary for our cost and accuracy